 - Four 1.2m-long wooden stakes

 - DIY kit: saw, bag of U nails, nails, hammer

 - Create your leaf-mould bin.
 At its simplest, just drive four wooden stakes into the ground about 90cm (3 feet) apart in a square.
 Top tip: Your bin will be more sturdy if you brace it around the top with old planks or posts, as shown in the diagram.

 - Then wrap the chicken wire around them, hammering it taut to the posts using the hammer and U nails (your DIY store may call them 'staples' – they are just like a bent nail to pin wire to posts – a bag will only cost a couple of quid).

-However, if the wire extends to the ground - as it is in most leaf-bins – creatures such as hedgehogs can’t get in and out.
-So the trick is to leave a 10cm gap under at least one side.
-Make sure there are no bits of sharp wire which will catch on animals as they crawl under.
+However, if the wire extends to the ground – as it is in most leaf-bins – creatures such as hedgehogs can’t get in and out.
+So the trick is to leave a 13cm gap under at least one side.
+Make sure there are no bits of sharp wire that will catch on animals as they crawl under.

 - Now fill your bin with raked-up leaves in autumn.
 Some leaves rot more quickly than others - sycamore and walnut leaves are especially prone to going rather mushy, so shred them first or mix them in with leaves that decompose well such as oak, beech and hornbeam.

 But put evergreen and conifer leaves in the compost bin.